 Research

 For over thirty years, Aaron has explored the remarkable legacy left by Neolithic and Bronze Age communities in Britain and Ireland.
-They shaped the landscape, built extraordinary monuments such as chambered cairns, stone circles, and sculpted enigmatic rock.
+They shaped the landscape, built extraordinary monuments such as chambered cairns, stone circles, and sculpted enigmatic rock art.
 Who made these places?
 How were they used and understood?
 And why do they continue to resonate so vividly and meaningfully today?

 Bringing together archaeology, experimentation, and creative practice, Aaron’s work seeks to reanimate these ancient places.
 He is probably best known for exploring their acoustic, optical, and spatial qualities.
 Aaron shares his discoveries through a YouTube channel, books, journals, research papers, and exhibitions across the UK and further afield, as well as through radio and television archaeology programmes.